sallychan100/Playlist-Generator/README.md

 A user can react, or reply, to a thought.

-A user can befriend other users. -->
+A user can besong other users. -->